atomix/atomix/README.md

 leader, it will begin observing the configuration for changes.

-Once the local node has been started, simply adding or removing nodes from the observable `DynamicClusterConfig` may cause the replica's configuration to be updated.
+Once the local node has been started, simply adding or removing nodes from the observable `ClusterConfig` may cause the replica's configuration to be updated.
 However, it's important to remember that as with commands, configuration changes must go through the cluster leader and be replicated to the rest of the cluster.
 This allows CopyCat to ensure that logs remain consistent while nodes are added or removed, but it also